HEmile/hemile.github.io/_news/announcement_3.md

 related_posts: false
 ---

-Our paper "[BEARS Make Neuro-Symbolic Models Aware of their Reasoning Shortcuts](https://arxiv.org/abs/2402.12240)" is accepted at UAI 2024 as a spotlight paper.
+Our paper "[BEARS Make Neuro-Symbolic Models Aware of their Reasoning Shortcuts](https://arxiv.org/abs/2402.12240)" is accepted at UAI 2024 as a **spotlight paper**.